pulsar-edit/pulsar/packages/markdown-preview/README.md

   * HighlightJS: Used by Markdown-IT/Pulsar Package Website

-But of course, not all Markdown content is destined to be shared, Markdown-Preview even lets you specify custom Language Identifiers to be used within your Markdown code blocks.
+Of course, not all Markdown content is destined to be shared, `Markdown-Preview` even lets you specify custom Language Identifiers to be used within your Markdown code blocks.

 The setting `Custom Syntax Highlighting Language Identifiers` lets you define a list of custom language identifiers that match up to languages installed on your system.